Accelerating product development tasks with multi-agent workflows

 What is IBM's 'AI for Product Teams'?

-AI for Product Teams is IBM’s initiative under the AI and Automation division, created to help product teams—designers, developers, and product managers—work faster and smarter.
-By using generative AI to automate repetitive tasks, the program simplifies workflows so teams can focus on what they do best.
+AI for Product Teams is IBM’s initiative under the AI and Automation division, created to help product teams (researchers, designers, developers, and product managers) work faster and smarter.
+By using multi-agent workflows to automate repetitive tasks, the program simplifies product development so teams can focus on what they do best.

 So far...